A Place for Every Noun: Italian Word Order and How to Master It

 What the often-spoken adage means is: “I know what I’m talking about.”

-Even if you have a huge Italian vocabulary, putting that vocabulary into the correct word order is essential.
+And it can apply to your Italian skills.
+Even if you have a huge Italian vocabulary, putting that vocabulary into the correct word order is what indicates you really know functional Italian.

-Before you take out the tiny chicken dancing shoes (why do you even have those?), let’s take a look the typical Italian sentence and its various components.
+So that you really know your chickens, let’s take a look the typical Italian sentence and its various components.

 Components of Italian Sentence Structure